Law Firm of the Year 2023

 Chapters of the article

-If the spouses have minor children together, the arrangements regarding the children for the period after the divorce must be addressed in a separate guardianship proceeding prior to the divorce itself.
-We have broken down all the important information for the petition for adjustment of the minor children’s relationships into a separate article along with the documents needed for the divorce.
+If the spouses have minor children together, before the divorce itself, the relations to the minor children for the period after the divorce must be regulated in separate custody proceedings.
+We have broken down all the important information for the petition for adjustment of the minor children’s relations into a separate article with the documents needed for the divorce.

-The divorce proceedings are initiated by a petition (by one spouse or by a joint petition of both spouses), which must be filed with the court where the spouses had their last common residence together and where one of the spouses still resides.
-If neither of the spouses no longer live there, another court will have jurisdiction.
-After payment of the court feeco, the court will order a hearing at which the parties will also be heard.
+The divorce proceedings are initiated by a petition (by one spouse or by a joint petition by both spouses), which must be filed with the court where the spouses were last domiciled together and one spouse still lives there.
+If neither of the spouses no longer lives there, another court will have jurisdiction.
+After payment of the court fee, the court will order a hearing at which the parties will also be heard.

 The Code of Civil Procedure obliges the court to make the spouses remove the causes of the divorce and to seek reconciliation.